ankostis/TeslaCrack/README.rst

    It will reconstruct and print any decrypted AES-keys candidates (usually just one).

-   - You may use ``unfactor_ecdsa.py`` to recover your keys - this is slower, and requires the *ecdsa* Python module to be installed; however, unlike ``unfactor.py``, it can also reconstruct Bitcoin private-keys (to be used with TeslaDecoder), not just AES ones.
-Also, ``unfactor_ecdsa.py`` is guaranteed to always yield only correct keys, and can recover keys even from files without known magic numbers, while ``unfactor.py`` is filetype-dependent, and may sometimes report false positive keys.
+   - You may use ``teslacrack unfactorecdsa`` to recover your keys - this is slower, and requires the *ecdsa* Python module to be installed; however, unlike ``teslacrack unfactor``, it can also reconstruct Bitcoin private-keys (to be used with TeslaDecoder), not just AES ones.
+Also, ``teslacrack unfactorecdsa`` is guaranteed to always yield only correct keys, and can recover keys even from files without known magic numbers, while ``teslacrack unfactor`` is filetype-dependent, and may sometimes report false positive keys.
      The syntax for the two scripts is the same, simply add ``_ecdsa`` to the name of the script.

-   - For very old TeslaCrypt infections, a third key reconstructor is provided, ``unfactor_bitcoin.py``, which uses the Bitcoin ransom address instead of a sample file.
+   - For very old TeslaCrypt infections, a third key reconstructor is provided, ``teslacrack unfactorbtc``, which uses the Bitcoin ransom address instead of a sample file.
      Both the Bitcoin address and the public key can be obtained from the recovery file in the affected machine's Documents folder for such old infections.
      The Bitcoin address is the first line of the file, while the public key (which needs to be factored) is the third line.
-     The syntax is like ``unfactor.py``, but use the Bitcoin address in place of a filename.
+     The syntax is like ``teslacrack unfactor``, but use the Bitcoin address in place of a filename.
-     Note that ``teslacrack.py`` can't decode the file format used by old TeslaCrypt, so you will need to perform the actual decryption using *TeslaDecoder*.
+     Note that ``teslacrack decrypt`` can't decode the file format used by old TeslaCrypt, so you will need to perform the actual decryption using *TeslaDecoder*.

    - Archives, such as *zip* files and *docx/xlsx/odf* documents may fail to produce a key, when irrelevant bytes have been prepended - this is